pstolarz/OneWireNg/README.md

   are handled by RP2040's `PIO0` and 2 by `PIO1`.

 NOTE: The above limits assume the RP2040's PIO is not used by other programs occupying its resources.
-In such case the limits are of course lower.
+In such case the limits are lower.

 The following code presents how to create the PIO drivers controlling multiple buses (dynamic allocation version).